jackhistorynorton/world_history_1/conversations-2-1101.md

 ![Write and tag your post. ][2]

-[2]: images/conversations-2-1101/write-and-tag-your-post-.png
+[2]: images/conversations-2-1101/write-and-tag-your-post-.png "Image of Wordpress website"

-## Publish your post.
+### Publish your post.

 Once you've written, edited, titled, and tagged your post, click on "Publish" to add your post to the blog.